KLLikhitha/QRCode-Generator/README.md

-# QRCode-Generator
+# QR Code Generator

-A Simple web application which generates QR Code.
+###### A Simple web application that generates a QR Code

 -----------------------------------------------------------
-Techs Used:
+Tech Stack Used:
+.HTML5
+.CSS3
+.Java Script